home-assistant/home-assistant.io/source/_components/sensor.waze_travel_time.markdown

   required: false
   type: string
 realtime:
-  description: If this is set to False, Waze returns the time estimate not including current conditions, but rather the average travel time for the current time of day.
-The parameter defaults to True, meaning Waze will return real time travel time.
+  description: If this is set to false, Waze returns the time estimate, not including current conditions, but rather the average travel time for the current time of day.
+The parameter defaults to true, meaning Waze will return real-time travel time.
   required: false
   type: boolean
 {% endconfiguration %}